dorianbayart/sandbox/games/pixel-fortress/README.md

 7. **Improved Graphics and Animations:** Enhance the visual fidelity of the game with better sprites and animations.
 8. **Sound Effects and Music:** Integrate sound effects and music to create a more immersive experience.
 9. **User Interface Enhancements:** Improve the user interface for better clarity and usability.
-10. **Modding Support:** Explore the possibility of adding modding support for community-created content.

-These are just some of the ideas I have in mind, and I am open to suggestions and feedback from the community.
+These are just some of the ideas I have in mind, and I am open to suggestions and feedback.
 Stay tuned for updates as I continue to develop and expand Pixel Fortress!

 A detailed roadmap can be found here: [ROADMAP.md](ROADMAP.md)

-## License
+## 📜 License

 This project is licensed under the **Creative Commons Non-Commercial 4.0 International License**.